By Deborah Jeanne Sergeant

 If you or your child has just been fitted with braces, it may seem like your orthodontist has all the bases covered as you visit every eight weeks or so.

 Although orthodontist are general dentists with additional training in orthodontia, you still need to see your general dentist for routine cleanings just as before braces.
+There is this emergency dentist office in Kyle – Kyle Parkway Dentistry that you can visit in case you need a second opinion.

 “The general dentist is scrutinizing the teeth for tooth decay and gum-related problems,” said dentist John Carlile, owner of John Carlile, DDS General & Cosmetic Dentistry in Skaneateles.
 “If they’re not coming to see the general dentist and just seeing the orthodontist, although they may work with them for oral hygiene, tooth decay issues can get missed.
 They’re focusing on their work, the braces.
 The general dentist focuses on oral healthcare advice and scrutinizing for any decay issues.”
+You can also talk to your dentist regarding the laser dentistry procedures and know how it could benefit your case.

 “We have some who say, ‘I saw the orthodontist, so I don’t need to get my teeth cleaned,’ but it’s even more important to continue with your regular hygiene schedule,” said Kristin Nylen, dentist at Oswego Family Dentistry in Oswego.
 “You need dental visits to remove the deposits that build up.”